Theta functions on varieties with effective anti-canonical class: Additional parameters

-\begin{proposition} Let $(B,\P)$ be a polyhedral pseudomanifold.
-There is an action of the group $C^0(\ul\W_0, \check\Lambda\otimes_\ZZ \ul A^\times)$ on the set of pairs $(\mathscr S,\mathbf s)$ consisting of a wall structure and open gluing data.
-This action takes structures consistent in codimension zero and one to structures which are consistent in codimension zero and one.
-For these consistent structures, the associated directed systems of rings $(R_{\fou},R_{\fob})$ are related by special isomorphisms. \end{proposition}
+This action preserves the set of structures with open gluing data that are consistent in codimension zero and one, and for these consistent structures, the associated directed systems of rings $(R_{\fou},R_{\fob})$ are related by special isomorphisms. \end{proposition}